Jorge Miguel Ribeiro Pereira

 CienciaVitae | Google Scholar | ResearchGate | Scopus

-I am a physical geographer and GIS expert with a special focus on species distribution modelling, and on how its understanding can be informative in the context of conservation and spatial planning.
+I am a physical geographer and GIS expert with a strong focus on species distribution modelling and its applications in conservation and spatial planning.

 Background